StreamFind Get Started Guide

 The Metadata

-an ordered list of ProcessingStep
+class is an ordered list of

-objects, which are used
+objects, which are used to harmonize the

-to harmonize the diversity of processing methods and algorithms
+diversity of processing methods and algorithms available for a given

-available for a given data type.
+data type.
 The ProcessingStep

-is a representation of a processing method/step that transforms the data
+class is a representation of

-results of the data processing.
-The AuditTrail
+class, holds the results from data processing.
+The

-records any modification to the project.
-The Config
+class records any modification to the project.

-holds configuration parameters for the engines, app, etc.
+class holds configuration parameters for the

 is the parent class of all other data specific engines (e.g. MassSpecEngine